 Alongside standard image posts, consider using carousels — a selection of images (up to 10) in one post.
 Research has shown carousels are the most engaging content format on Instagram:

 (Pro tip: Encourage followers to start scrolling through images in your carousel by writing “swipe left” in your caption.)

-In addition to carousels, experiment with video content on Instagram.
+In addition to carousels, experiment with video content on Instagram to create an entertaining customer experience.
 You can do this in a carousel or standalone post, but Instagram launched newer video creatives such as Instagram TV (IGTV) and Reels (a TikTok rival).